manni8436/MS2-Project/README.md

 ### LIGHTHOUSE

-I have tested my website on both desktop and mobile, overall I am pleased with the results but there is also room for improvement by reviewing and possibly removing any unused code or eliminating render-blocking resources.
-With this feedback I will look into improving my lighthouse scores, in particular on mobile.
+I have tested my website on both desktop and mobile, Overall I am pleased with the results however there is still some room for improvement, by reviewing and possibly removing any unused code or eliminating render-blocking resources.
+With this feedback, I will look into improving my lighthouse scores, in particular on mobile.

 ### DESKTOP